Asrst/reddit-api-data-pipeline/Readme.md

 - Fork this repo into your git account & Login into your dbt cloud account.
 - Setup new project by providing link your newly forked git repo & gcp creditional json (if not already done).
 - Transform data using dbt & Create a data mart.
 Refer ![`dbt`](./dbt/) for detailed steps.
-- Schedule the runs on monthly basis to update the datamarts regularly (as pipeline also runs montly)
+- Schedule the runs on monthly basis to update the datamarts regularly (as airflow pipeline also runs monthly)

 *Alternatively you can run the dbt commands in the local, but wont be able to scheduled runs without an Orchestrator*